 At this point, water reaches the maximum

 The higher density at 4°C may be explained by analyzing ice structure.
 The H2O molecules form a hexagonal grid of tetrahedral geometry (Fig. 2).
 This configuration assures that ice molecules are less compacted than water molecules, occupying a greater volume.
-Thus, the cooling to 4°C results in the expansion of the space between water molecules, increasing its density.
+Thus, the cooling to 4°C results in the expansion of the space between water molecules, decreasing its density.

 In Nature, the change in water density with temperature at or near 4°C is responsible for the thermal stratification of the water column.
 In the absence of mixing, at 4°C the top layer will cool to the freezing point and ice will form on the surface.
 This ice layer will block the exchange of energy between the cold air above and the warm water below; therefore, the ambient cooling continues, but with no drop in temperature of the water column below.
 The formation of an ice layer on the surface of the water body discourages the freezing of the water column; therefore, it makes possible the survival of aquatic plants and animals in lakes and seas.

 6. SURFACE TENSION AND CAPILLARITY